Written by Divinity Nutra, Updated on May 19, 2022

 Turmeric for IBS

-We’ve seen research emerge, showing that turmeric can help several chronic conditions such as cancer, Alzheimer’s and arthritis.
-When paired with a bioavailability enhancer like piperine, curcumin’s therapeutic uses become highly apparent.
+We’ve seen research emerge, showing that turmeric can help several chronic conditions such as cancer, Alzheimer’s, and arthritis.
+It can even improve other inflammatory conditions like fibromyalgia and chronic fatigue syndrome.
+When paired with a bioavailability enhancer like piperine (also known as BioPerine), curcumin’s therapeutic uses become highly apparent.

 Recent studies suggest turmeric may be able to help with IBS as well.
 In some instances, curcumin can reduce uncomfortable symptoms, including gas, bloating, constipation, abdominal pain, and diarrhea.
 To understand why it works, first, we need to examine IBS, what it is, and how to combat it in more detail.